Entresto alternatives: which other heart medications can I take?

 Entresto warnings & precautions

 Entresto can cause harm or death to your unborn baby.
 Don’t take Entresto if you’re pregnant.
-Talk to your doctor if you plan to become pregnant or do become pregnant whilst taking Entresto.
+Talk to your doctor if you plan to become pregnant or do become pregnant while taking Entresto.
 This drug acts on the renin-angiotensin-aldosterone system therefore should be abruptly discontinued once pregnancy is confirmed.

 Entresto should not be given to children under one year of age.